d-uzlov/k8s-homelab/docs/zfs.md

 # Encryption

-Any dataset can be encrypted on not encrypted.
+Any dataset can be encrypted or not encrypted.
 ZFS doesn't prevent you from creating an non-encrypted dataset inside encrypted one.

 However, Truenas UI has its own opinion about this.
 It will give you an error if you try.